 Law firms are profitable businesses

 Let’s set the stage with a very positive image: Law firm business models are very profitable models.
-According to a Fortune magazine article, in 2014 as a profitable business model with an average profit margin on 17.8%.
+According to a Fortune magazine article, in 2014, law firms ranked second as a profitable business model with an average profit margin on 17.8%.
 So, yes, you can make money running a solo law firm!
 That doesn’t mean it’s easy to do but with the right tools in place at least you will now if you are being profitable.

 So it’s January and you will be sitting down to reconcile your bank accounts for December’s activity and looking at your year revenue and expenses.
 This is an exercise you do (should be doing) every month.
 As long as there’s money in the checking account, life must be good – right?
 Maybe, but it begs the question, “Was your business profitable in 2014 and can it be doing better?”